mertunsaldi/me462_hockey/docs/api_testing_guide.md

 3. **Connect the PlotClock**

    Use the **Connect Pico** button on the web page or POST to `/connect_pico`.
-   Make sure the Arena Manager marker (ID 0) and a PlotClock marker (ID 1) are clearly visible to the camera during this step:
+   Make sure the Arena Manager marker (ID 0) and the PlotClock marker (ID 1) are clearly visible to the camera.
+Any additional PlotClock markers will be ignored during calibration:

    ```bash
    curl -X POST http://192.168.1.100:8000/connect_pico